mpi-ncs/openoptics/docs/tutorials/2-connect.md

 # Tutorial 2: Connect Nodes with Time-Sliced Topologies

-In optical data center networks, topologies are determined by the internal connections of optical circuit switches (OCS).
+In optical DCNs, topologies are determined by the internal connections of optical circuit switches (OCS).

 As in the following figure: